-- Changes to operations (additional treatment activities). - Changes to site infrastructure (construction / removal of buildings). - Following a report or incident of dust emissions emitting beyond the permit boundary.
+- a) Changes to operations (additional treatment activities). - b) Following a report or incident of dust emissions leaving the permit boundary.

 1.6 Relevant Legislation

 Air Quality Management Area (AQMA)

 1.6.1 The system of local air quality management (LAQM) was introduced under the Environment Act 1995.
 LAQM requires local authorities to periodically review and assess the current and future quality of air in their areas.
 Where it is determined that an air quality objective is not likely to be met within the relevant time period, the authority must designate an AQMA.